bellones/breakingnews/README.md

 - Check API documentation for required fields
 - Verify request format matches API specification
 - Contact support with error details and logs

+### Async/Await Issues

+- Ensure you're using `Task { }` when calling async functions from synchronous contexts
+- Use `@MainActor` for UI updates
+- Check for proper error handling with do-catch blocks